benshandd/benshand-portfolio/README.md

    pnpm db:seed
    ```

-   The seed script loads starter profile settings, categories, a draft post, example books/courses, and an optional owner user when `OWNER_EMAIL` and `OWNER_PASSWORD_HASH` are set.
+   The seed script loads starter profile settings, categories, a draft post, example books/courses, and an optional owner user when `OWNER_EMAIL` and `OWNER_PASSWORD` are set.

 4. **Start the development server**